upengareri/devops/kodekloud/terraform_basics/terraform_notes.md

     3. `terraform plan` optional to check the execution plan that will be carried out
     4. `terraform apply`

-- `terraform show` inspects the state file and shows the resource details
+- `terraform show` shows the current state of infrastructure as seen by terraform

 > It is impossible to remember all types of providers and resource types and thus we can look at the terraforms comprehensive documentation to know the resource and their arguments